runbox/runbox7/CONTRIBUTING.md

 * If we suggest changes then:
   - Make the required updates.
-  - Re-run the Angular test suites to ensure tests are still passing.
+  - Re-run the test suites to ensure tests are still passing.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

 ```